-When you’re looking to get a vehicle at an incredibly low cost, there’s one category that you should investigate: salvage cars.
-Many auto buyers, and indeed many people looking to build a business, have discovered the benefits of salvage cars.
+When you’re looking to get a vehicle at an incredibly low cost, there’s one category that you should investigate: salvaged car.
+Many auto buyers, and indeed many people looking to build a business, have discovered the benefits of buying salvaged cars.
 Ignored by many buyers, these kinds of vehicles present an incredible opportunity for someone with savvy and a bit of mechanical skill.

 An Explanation of Salvage Cars and Where They Come From

-In order to understand the benefits of salvage cars, one must understand what salvage cars are.
+In order to understand the benefits of salvage cars, one must understand what salvage cars are and what con and pro they have.
 In a nutshell, these are vehicles that have had their insurance policies paid out to the insured at 75% or greater of the vehicle’s value.
 (The percentage varies depending upon the state in which the vehicle was insured.)
 Because the policy has been paid out, the authority in the state in which the vehicle was registered issues a salvage title to the vehicle.

 Now, the reason for a car’s insurance policy being paid out can vary.
 In many cases, this will be due to a vehicle sustaining a high degree of damage in a collision or some other calamity.
 In these instances, an insurer determines the cost to repair a vehicle is in excess of a vehicle’s worth.
 In other words, the vehicle has been ‘totaled’.

 This is, however, not the only reason a vehicle may be issued a salvage title.
 For example, consider the case of a vehicle that has been stolen.
 After the car has been missing for some time, the insurer pays out the policy to the insured.
 If that vehicle is subsequently recovered, the insurer takes possession of the vehicle, which has been issued a salvage title.
 In this instance, the vehicle itself may not have sustained any damage at all.